Obsessive-Compulsive Disorder

 Common compulsions include cleaning, checking, rereading/rewriting, counting, arranging, hoarding, engaging in superstitious or ritualistic behaviors, reassurance seeking, confessing, touching/tapping, list making, avoiding, mental reasoning, and repeating something until it feels “just right.”

-The gold standard treatment for OCD for children, adolescents, and adults is Cognitive Behavioral Therapy (CBT), specifically Exposure and Response Prevention (ERP), with or without medication.
 ERP involves purposefully and systematically facing one’s distressing thoughts, images, and urges and responding to them in a way that disarms them and reduces their frequency, intensity and impact.
 At PAC clients develop a thorough understanding of ERP and their OCD prior to engaging in ERP at their pace.
+Sometimes treatment begins with ICBT, as it helps clients understand their OCD and the persuasive reasoning errors that fuel it.
+Through ICBT, clients relearn how to trust themselves, their present-moment perception, and their common sense, rather than getting pulled into imagined realities that feel and seem intensely real but aren't.
 Additionally, PAC incorporates Acceptance and Commitment Therapy (ACT) to help clients increase self-compassion and value-driven behavior on their path to recovery.

-When a loved one is suffering with OCD and is not yet motivated to engage in therapy, treatment options still exist for the family.
+When a loved one is suffering with OCD and is not yet motivated to engage in therapy, effective treatment options still exist for the family.
 Family members can learn about their unintentional role in fueling OCD and how they can model calm responses and reduce accommodation behaviors (behaviors a family engages in that they wouldn’t if OCD wasn’t present).